To request changes to these standards, file an RFC.

 The URL should point to the DocuShare version (same as the DocuShare tag you created in step 5.2 above).

-Backport the amendment commits made on the release branch back to the
+Apply the amendment comments and change record from the release branch to the

 Create a user branch from the